markmoxon/elite-source-code-nes/README.md

 * If you want to browse the source and read about how Elite works under the hood, you will probably find [the website](https://elite.bbcelite.com) is a better place to start than this repository.

 * If you would rather explore the source code in your favourite IDE, then the [annotated source](1-source-files/main-sources) is what you're looking for.
 It contains the exact same content as the website, so you won't be missing out (the website is generated from the source files, so they are guaranteed to be identical).
-You might also like to read the section on [Browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.
+You might also like to read the section on [browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.

-* If you want to build Elite from the source on a modern computer, to produce a working ROM image that can be loaded into a real NES or an emulator, then you want the section on [Building Elite from the source](#building-elite-from-the-source).
+* If you want to build NES Elite from the source on a modern computer, to produce a working ROM image that can be loaded into a real NES or an emulator, then you want the section on [building NES Elite from the source](#building-nes-elite-from-the-source).

 My hope is that this repository and the [accompanying website](https://elite.bbcelite.com) will be useful for those who want to learn more about Elite and what makes it tick.
 It is provided on an educational and non-profit basis, with the aim of helping people appreciate one of the most iconic games of the 8-bit era.